Photo credit: Magsman Media

 • Proposals for attending high-profile meetings (such as COPs) or those that focus on building individual profiles.

-• Proposals that prioritize mobilization tactics over strategy, or do not have a clear pathway towards building sustainable power in the community over time (i.e. proposals solely focused on one-off tree-planting or beach clean-up events).
+• Proposals that prioritize mobilization tactics over strategy or do not have a clear path towards building sustainable power in the community.

 Can I apply as an individual leading my own project?